 Throughout the testing process, we had mixed feelings about the Survival Frog TACT.
-On one hand, it's insanely lightweight; on the other, many facets were sacrificed to achieve this featherweight piece of gear.
-There wasn't even another bivy in the review close enough in attributes to compare to the Frog TACT.
+On one hand, it's insanely inexpensive and lightweight; on the other, many facets were sacrificed to achieve this featherweight piece of gear.
+There wasn't another bivy in the review close enough in attributes to compare to the Frog TACT.
 In reality, this bivy was more like a mylar emergency blanket than a bivy.
 In the end, we decided this piece could become useful for adventures when you don't plan to bivy, but there is a chance one could be injured, or have to spend an emergency night out.
 Because of its low price and lightweight, we recommend taking one on any pretty much any adventure where getting stuck out after dark is even a remote possibility.
 It would also be great to have in a first aid kit.

 Survival Frog TACT Bivvy Review